Step into Hennock's imagination: The importance of play

 Despite living in a single room with his family, Hennock is one of few children in Ethiopia who have access to a quality early learning centre.
 He goes to a Plan International supported nursery where there are trained teachers, proper education materials and other children to make friends and interact with.

-When you sponsor a child, you’re not just helping to improve the life of one child, you’re benefiting the lives of 72 children.
-The money we receive from child sponsorship goes to projects that support an entire community.
+When you sponsor a child, you’re not just helping to improve the life of one child, you're supporting the entire community to lift themselves out of poverty.
 Our projects vary from providing children with an education, to providing children and families with clean water and sanitation facilities, and helping communities adapt to emergencies and disasters.
 This year, Ethiopia has struggled with two years of failed rains due to the El Nino – making it even more difficult for farmers who rely on their crops to feed their community and women and children responsible for walking miles to collect water for their households.

 This year in Ethiopia, our sponsors helped: